Tips to Help a Dog Who Doesn’t Like Having His Nails Cut

 Published Date: January 17, 2019

-For this Omaha dog training session we shared tips to help 5 year-old Boxer Lab mix Maverick (pictured here with his pal Roxie and Rottweiler mix) stop acting aggressive when his nails are cut.
-Many dogs hate having their nails cut, but its an easy problem to fix.
+In this Omaha dog training session, we shared tips to help 5-year-old Boxer Lab mix Maverick (pictured here with his pal Roxie a Rottweiler mix) manage his aggression when his nails are trimmed, especially since the dog doesn’t like nails trimmed.
+Many dogs react poorly to nail trimming, but it’s an easy issue to address.

 This is a common problem for many dogs.
 Dogs often object to you touching their paws unless you have established trust and practiced handling exercises when they are puppies, this is why we have a touch and handling lesson built into our Omaha Puppy classes.